hdub-tech/vagrantfiles/README.md

 | [kali](kali) | 1.0 | Using [kalilinux/rolling](https://app.vagrantup.com/kalilinux/boxes/rolling), install pyenv, specified version of Python, specified pip and apt packages, checkout the specified git repos, pipx install the specified project, and set some VM properties.
 Provisioning defaults to unprivileged, but this can be overriden. |

 ## Project Specific

+Project specific VMs are meant to correspond to Github projects which don't already have a Vagrantfile.

 | Project | Vagrantfile | Version | Template |
 | --- | --- | --- | --- |